mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 So they thought maybe I would notice something that they themselves had not noticed.
 And, there were two people up for promotion.
 One, a man, one, a woman.
-Both of them had great reputations for being excellent managers, building teams that were very highly functioning and very loyal to each of these, two individuals, and they referred to the man who was up for promotion as a great leader.
+Both of them had great reputations for being excellent managers, building teams that were very highly functioning and very loyal to each of these two individuals, and they referred to the man who was up for promotion as a great leader.
 And they referred to the woman who was up for promotion as a real mother